Leslie Ash: Later work

 Ash appeared in BBC Radio 4's comic radio series, Vent (2007), alongside Neil Pearson, Fiona Allen and Josie Lawrence.

-In May 2008, Ash worked with Transparent Television to make a documentary about the unregulated cosmetic beauty industry whilst exploring her own experiences.
-The programme, Leslie Ash: Face to Face was broadcast on ITV on 23 September 2008.
+In May 2008, Ash worked with Transparent Television to make a documentary about the unregulated cosmetic beauty industry while exploring her own experiences.
+The programme, Leslie Ash: Face to Face, was broadcast on ITV on 23 September 2008.

 In 2009, Ash appeared on daytime TV panel programme Loose Women to discuss her new role in Holby City and her previous health problems.
-Leslie reappeared on Loose Women on 17 February 2012 where she discussed her on stage tour of All the Single Ladies.
+Leslie reappeared on Loose Women on 17 February 2012, where she discussed her stage tour of All the Single Ladies.

-In 2014, Leslie was a contestant on the BBC programme, Celebrity Masterchef.
+In 2014, Leslie was a contestant on the BBC programme Celebrity Masterchef.
 In 2020, she appeared opposite many of her Quadrophenia co-stars in the unofficial semi-sequel To Be Someone.
 In 2021, it was announced that she would be reprising her role as Vanessa Lytton in an episode of Holby City's sister series Casualty.
 In the same year, she also appeared in an episode of the BBC soap opera Doctors as Mary McRae.

+Her book, My Life Behaving Badly: The Autobiography, was published in 2007.

 Personal life

 Ash is married to former footballer Lee Chapman, and they have two sons.
-Her sister is former 'Hot Gossip' dancer Debbie Ash.
+Her sister is former Hot Gossip dancer Debbie Ash.
 They appeared together as sisters in Rosie Dixon – Night Nurse.